How to re:Invent, Episode 4 - Packing and Survival Tricks

 Being in the Desert

 It's important to never forget that Vegas is located in the middle of the Nevada desert.
 That means that the humidity is around 25%, which is very dry air.
 This hits me hard every year; my skin is dry, my lips get dry, and my airways suffer.
-One of the best pieces of advice on how to beat that comes from my Fellow AWS Hero Monica Colangelo to rent or buy a humidifier for your room.
+One of the best pieces of advice on how to beat that comes from my fellow AWS Hero Monica Colangelo to rent or buy a humidifier for your room.
 This advice comes from the amazing The re:Invent Queens’ Guide: Tips You Should Know Before Landing in Vegas created by the fantastic Suzana Melo

 It's also important to drink plenty of water, but I also make sure to include electrolytes to help the body make use of the water.